-Caffeine in its pure state is extremely bitter.
-There is probably more research on this when it comes to coffee but that’s not really my forte.
-The amount that ends up in your cup can vary widely between teas.
-Contrary to popular belief the type of tea really doesn’t determine how much caffeine there is in the final product.
-There are a lot of factors including how much rainfall the tea plants received and the quality of the soil in which it was grown.
+Caffeine in its pure state is an extremely bitter substance.
+Contrary to popular belief, the type of tea really doesn’t determine how much caffeine there is in the final product.
+There are a number of deciding factors including how much rainfall the tea plants received and the quality of the soil in which it was grown.
+The level of caffeine that actually ends up in your cup also varies widely.
+Black tea bags that are designed to be served with milk and sugar tend to be higher in caffeine.
+Matcha green tea contains more caffeine per serving in part because the whole leaf is ingested rather than steeped.

-Catechins and other polyphenols (including trace amounts of tannins) are also major contributors to bitterness in tea.
+Catechins and other polyphenols (including tannins) are also major contributors to bitterness in tea.
 That’s right, antioxidants!
-Flavanols, also known as tannins, are converted to thearubigins during enzymatic oxidation in black tea.
+Flavanols, known as tannins, are converted to thearubigins during enzymatic oxidation in black tea.
 They are present in other tea types but in lower numbers.
 Higher amounts of tannins can cause the tea to be perceived as bitter.
 Tannins have no relation to tannic acid so don’t worry, tea will not turn your insides into leather.
-However, there is some evidence that they can interfere with the absorption of nutrients so drinking tea with food isn’t always recommended.
+However, there is some evidence that they can interfere with the absorption of nutrients so drinking tea with meals isn’t recommended.

-Now you might ask yourself, how do I prevent my tea from tasting bitter?
-There’s a few factors that are most likely the culprit.
+Now you might ask yourself, how do you prevent your tea from tasting bitter?
+There are a few factors that are most likely the culprit.
+Here are some steps you can try to troubleshoot your next cuppa.

-Reduce the amount of leaf that you are using.
+Reduce the amount of Tea that you are using.

-Teabags work because the small particles have an increased surface area that comes into contact with the water.
-This extracts color and flavor very quickly.
-The same can be said of whole tea leaves that get crushed or broken.
-If finishing up the remnants at the bottom of a tin, I recommend reducing your steeping time accordingly.
+Teabags are designed to give color and flavor quickly.
+If you cut one open you’ll see that the leaves are broken into very small pieces.
+The small particles have an increased surface area that comes into contact with the water.
+The same can be said of CTC-style loose leaves that get crushed or broken.
+Loose-leaf tea extracts more slowly, but will usually be able to give multiple flavorful infusions.
+If you’re finishing up the remnants at the bottom of a tin, I recommend reducing your steeping time accordingly.

 Buy better tea!

 Last but not least, it’s very possible that the tea you are trying to salvage just isn’t very good.
-There is nothing that will fix old, cheap, or low-quality tea leaves.
-I promised that I’m not saying that to be a tea snob.
-Drink what you like.
-But if you don’t like what you are drinking, it’s a great motivation to upgrade your selections
+Nothing will fix old, cheap, or low-quality tea leaves.
+I’m not saying that to be a tea snob.
+I’m a firm believer that everyone should drink whatever tea they like in whatever way they like it.
+But if you do not enjoy what you are drinking after trying all of the previous recommendations, it may be time to consider stepping up your tea game.

 I always thought tea was bitter becuase of two things.